nathanjsweet/nathanjsweet.github.io/_posts/2017-02-01-build-linux-for-virtualbox.md

 This will take a while (it is gigabytes large), and we have other stuff to do.

-3. Go ahead and download the boot ISO for your favorite distro (the instructions will assume, the distro you are currently running, but that doesn't have to be the case).
+3. Go ahead and download the boot ISO for your favorite distro (the instructions will assume the distro you are currently running, but that doesn't have to be the case).
 Make sure that the distro you want to use can work with the version of Linux that you want to build and install.